dOpensource/dsiprouter/README.md

 ## What is dSIPRouter?

-dSIPRouter allows you to quickly turn [Kamailio](https://www.kamailio.org/) into an easy to use SIP Service Provider platform, which enables two basic use cases:
+dSIPRouter allows you to quickly turn [Kamailio](https://www.kamailio.org/) into an easy to use SIP Service Provider platform, which enables three basic use cases:

 - **SIP Trunking services:** Provide services to customers that have an on-premise PBX such as FreePBX, FusionPBX, Avaya, etc.  We have support for IP and credential based authentication.

 - **Hosted PBX services:** Proxy SIP Endpoint requests to a multi-tenant PBX such as FusionPBX or single-tenant such as FreePBX.
 We have an integration with FusionPBX that make this really easy and scalable!

+- **Microsoft Teams Direct Routing (Subscription Required):** Can act as proxy between Microsoft Teams and your existing SIP Infrastructure.
+It can handle inbound and outbound calling.

 **Follow us at [#dsiprouter](https://twitter.com/dsiprouter) on Twitter to get the latest updates on dSIPRouter**